Sevenoaks (UK Parliament constituency): Boundaries

+Minor changes, with the addition of the Wilmington, Sutton-at-Hone & Hawley ward from Dartford being offset by the transfer of the Ash & New Ash Green ward to the re-established constituency of Tonbridge.

 Constituency profile

 The seat is in mainstay London Commuter Belt territory, which supports a relatively high-income local economy with retail and self-employed trades principally benefiting.
 Sevenoaks constituency covers the towns of Sevenoaks and Swanley in Kent and some of the surrounding area.
-Most wards are represented by the Conservatives.
-One Labour councillor represents Swanley St. Mary's ward and both Sevenoaks Eastern councillors are Liberal Democrats, as is one of the two Sevenoaks Northern councillors.
-There are also four independent councillors.
+The Conservatives currently hold a majority in the District, but all the councillors for Sevenoaks Town wards are Liberal Democrats who also have a majority in the wards of Brasted, Chevening and Sundridge, and hold Leigh and Chiddingstone Causeway and Penshurst, Fordcombe and Chiddingstone.
+There are also three independent councillors and four Green Party councillors (New Ash Green and Eynsford).